FAQ

 What should I consider prior to adoption?

-Size, some people don't realize how large a Golden can get.
+Size - some people don't realize how large a Golden can get!
 They are bred as hunting dogs and have lots of energy to expel.
-The dogs need to be in an environment where they can run and play.
-Goldens require grooming and they shed their long coat all year.
-Any pet will cost money, and you must consider the cost of shelter, food, vet bills, as well as lots of dog toys and equipment.
+Dogs need to be in an environment where they can run and play.
+Goldens require grooming and they shed their long coats all year.
+Any pet will cost money, and you must consider the expense of shelter, food, vet bills, as well as lots of dog toys and equipment.
 (But remember, the unconditional love you get back is priceless.)

 What if I have questions about the dog I own or hope to adopt?

 We offer education to all Golden and Retriever mix owners or families interested in adoption.
 This is done at no charge to the individual, but through our love of the animals and the breed.
-Just call or email us if you have questions.
-(907) 479-5577 or E-mail info@grrf.org .
-Suggestions are given to further the education of all dogs and we provide a listing of dog training classes available.
-GRRF may also offer classes occasionally.
+Just call or email us if you have questions at (907) 479-5577 or info@grrf.org .
+Suggestions are given to further the education of all dogs and we provide a listing of local dog training classes available.

 What are donations of time and money used for?